RossMdevs/Eleconnect/README.md

 Eleconnect is a electron developed app.
 It opens a frameless or framed window displaying the asset you configured to load.

-It is the first step to packaging a windows app for distro.
+It is the first step to packaging a windows app for your specified distro.

- # ⚠️ Read ME ⚠️

-# If instance errors,

-Utilize this command,
-`this.document.location = "Directory/of/build/index.html"`
-Using / reverts to Chromes failure page.
 ## Proudly developed with:

  * Electron